vmware-archive/saucelabs-adapter/README.markdown

 3. Run the saucelabs_adapter generator in your project:

-        cd your_project
+        $ cd your_rails_project

-        script/generate saucelabs_adapter
+        $ script/generate saucelabs_adapter

-4. Configure it.
+4. If you will run against saucelabs (not just a local selenium rc server), enter your credentials.
    In config/selenium.yml, replace YOUR-SAUCELABS-USERNAME and YOUR-SAUCELABS-ACCESS-KEY with your saucelabs.com account information.

+5. Install the webrat gem (>= 0.7.3) and the mongrel gem (so it can start your Rails app)

+        $ gem install webrat
+        $ gem install mongrel

+6. To run against a local selenium server during development/test (not saucelabs), have an installed and running Selenium RC server
+   (e.g. selenium-rc gem which provides 'selenium-rc' executable)

+        $ gem install selenium-rc
+        $ selenium-rc

 5. Run Tests